Supported Operating Systems

 Use this method if you are behind a firewall and do not know your proxy settings:

-8. Download all the ZIP files that appear under IP Update.
+- Download all of the ZIP files that appear under IP Update.

-10. The unzip step is best done through a utility such as WinZip.
+- The unzip step is best done through a utility like WinZip.
 If you do not have a ZIP utility, proceed as follows:

 $Xilinx/bin/lin/unzip -d $Xilinx zip-file-name